emmazzz/emmazzz.github.io/about.md

 permalink: /about/
 ---

-I am a junior at Carnegie Mellon University.
+I am a senior at Carnegie Mellon University.

-### Contact me
+I love food.